COVID-19 (coronavirus) and your employment standards protections

-The ESA was amended on April 29, 2021 to require employers to provide eligible employees with up to three days of paid infectious disease emergency leave for certain reasons related to covid 19.
+The ESA was amended on April 29, 2021 to require employers to provide eligible employees with up to three days of paid infectious disease emergency leave for certain reasons related to COVID‑19.
 Eligible employers can apply to the Workplace Safety and Insurance Board (WSIB) to be reimbursed for these payments.
-Paid infectious disease emergency leave is retroactive to April 19, 2021 and continues until December 31, 2021.
+Paid infectious disease emergency leave is retroactive to April 19, 2021 and continues until March 31, 2023.
 Learn more about paid infectious disease emergency leave.

 Other job-protected leaves

 There are other unpaid, job-protected leaves under the ESA that might apply to an employee who stops working due to.
 Each leave is different – the purpose of the leaves, the length and the eligibility criteria vary.

 Federal income support

 The Government of Canada provides income supports for eligible employed and self-employed individuals.

 Generally, the employer decides when an employee takes vacation.
 Vacations must usually be at least one week long.
 The vacation can be shorter if the employee asks to do so, in writing, and the employer agrees, in writing.

 An employer could decide to schedule a vacation for one or more employees at any time, including during the time that the employer’s business was being negatively affected.

 If you are already on a job-protected leave, your employer cannot convert the leave into a period of vacation time.